nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 This increases the area that is checked for the claw, if it is not trying to pick things up you can increase this value at the potential cost of accuracy.
 Try 5 if needed.

+ClawFindAny: (Default) false
+By default claw looks for Borb O' Lantern, then Gems, and then aborts.
+This changes the abort to find any available item.

 ## Boss Farm